Events

 • Miami Beach Pride Parade

 We celebrate the unique spirit and culture of the LGBTQIA+ community at the Miami Beach Pride Parade every April.
-FIU has the largest contingency on an annual basis, and our overall involvement exemplifies FIU's continued support of the LGBTQIA+ community.
+FIU has the largest contingent on an annual basis, and our overall involvement exemplifies FIU's continued support of the LGBTQIA+ community.
 Each year, we host our Alumni & Friends Breakfast at the FIU Wolfsonian Museum, followed by the parade in the afternoon.
 We also have a booth at Lummus Park all day on Saturday the day before the parade.

 • Lavender Graduation and Leadership Recognition Ceremonies